JonathanBrouwer/research-project/README.md

 # Practical verification of QuadTrees

 ## What is this?
 Agda2hs is a program which compiles a subset of Agda to Haskell.
 In this paper, an implementation of the Haskell library QuadTree is created and verified in this subset of Agda, such that Agda2hs can then produce a verified Haskell implementation.
 To aid with this verification, a number of techniques have been proposed which are used to prove invariants, preconditions and post-conditions of the QuadTree library.
+Using these techniques, the properties of the library have been proven.
 Additionally, recommendations are made to reduce the time needed for verification.
 The full paper is available [here.](https://github.com/JonathanBrouwer/research-project/blob/master/paper/research_paper.pdf)

 ## How to explore?